akasunic/final-project-dp15/README.md

 http://see-mail.appspot.com

-Files have been commented, and some have
+Files have been commented-- some extensively so, to enable very easy running (if you don't want to change any settings).
+Others may require you to go through and read the code a little more.

 Where to start: